-Useful economic lives of tangible fixed assets
+Useful economic lives of intangible and tangible fixed assets

 The periodic depreciation charge for tangible fixed assets is sensitive to changes in the estimated useful economic lives and residual values of the assets.
 The useful lives of the Group's assets are determined by management at the time the asset is acquired.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact this.
-See note 10 for the carrying amount of the property plant and equipment, and note 1 for the useful economic lives for each class of assets.
+See note 10 for the carrying value of software, note 11 for the carrying amount of the property plant and equipment, and note 1 for the useful economic lives for each class of assets.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) For the 52 weeks ended 29 December 2021
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) For the 52 weeks ended 28 December 2022